soyRex-codes/Computer_Networks/progassg2/README.txt

 a.
 Name: Rajkumar Kushwaha and email address: rk33s@missouristate.edu
 b.
-Class name: Computer Network(CSC565), date: 11/1/2024 and assignment title: Progassignment2
-c.
 Names and descriptions of all files submitted:
     1. Webserver.py  : contains the well documented code
     2. README.txt file with all the descritpion of codes, files and compiling instructions
     3. screenshots of host showing sucessfully receiving contents
     4. HelloWorld.html file : for our Webserver to be requested by host

-d.
+c.
 Detailed instructions for compiling and running my client and server programs.
     INSTRUCTIONS : Download the zip file, unzip it, open all file in the same directory and compile Webserver.py, you should see:
                    Hostname: yourDevicehostname eg: Rajkumar Laptop